keras-team/keras-io/templates/api/applications/index.md

 Depth refers to the topological depth of the network.
 This includes activation layers, batch normalization layers etc.

-Time per inference step is the average of 30 batchs and 10 repetitions.
+Time per inference step is the average of 30 batches and 10 repetitions.
    - CPU: AMD EPYC Processor (with IBPB) (92 core)
    - Ram: 1.7T
    - GPU: Tesla A100